nrvate/aimd/uranus_in_polarites.md

 * **Dissonances:**  70% -  Can clash with Haumea's  focus on nurturing and community,  leading to a tendency to prioritize their own self-expression over the needs of others.
 * **Tilt:** 40% Dissonance Tilt

-**Haumea/Uranus (Yang Haumea, Following Uranus): The  Abundant Innovator,  Manifesting New Realities**
+**Haumea/Uranus (Yang Haumea, Uranus Following): The  Abundant Innovator,  Manifesting New Realities**
 * **Principle:**  This archetype combines Uranus's  innovative spirit with Makemake's  focus on resourcefulness and sustainability.
 They are driven by a desire to create a better future for all,  using their ingenuity and determination to develop practical solutions to environmental and social challenges.
 Haumea leads the way,  guiding Uranus's  revolutionary energy towards a more sustainable and equitable world.
 * **Examples:**  Entrepreneurs who create sustainable businesses,  artists who use their work to inspire social change,  community leaders who develop innovative solutions to local problems,  individuals who manifest their dreams into reality.
 * **Core Dissonance:** This archetype can struggle with a tendency towards workaholism and neglecting their own needs for rest and rejuvenation, as their passion for creating a better world can lead to a relentless pursuit of their goals.